machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-teach.rst

 models of the part.
 One model will contain all information of the top of the part and the second one contains all information of the bottom.

-See below for images of both models that are used in the detection tab.
+See below for images of both models that are used in the **Detection** page.
 Below the images all detection parameters are given.
 See following articles on how to use Pickit :ref:`Teach`.